Sabiha Kasimati: Career and scientific studies

-Criticism to the government, charges and execution
+Criticism of the government, charges and execution

-Kasimati had long opposed many of the policies of the post-war communist regime.
-Especially after the elimination and internment of some Albanian intellectuals, who often had nothing to do with the political opponents of the PPSH.
+Kasimati had long opposed many of the policies of the post-war communist regime, especially after the elimination and internment of some Albanian intellectuals, who often had nothing to do with the political opponents of the PPSH.
 One such case that shocked her was the shooting of the scientist and professor Selaudin Toto, at the same time the director of the Institute of Scientific Studies where both of them had helped establish the institution.
 Or as it was the case of the opposition intellectual, and the first female Albanian writer, Musine Kokalari, who was convicted and imprisoned.
 All those sentences had pushed Kasimati to meet in person with Enver Hoxha, whom she had known since the time of the French Lyceum.
-For this meeting some scholars quote Kasimat as saying: "I have come to tell you that you are killing all intellectuals.
+For this meeting, some scholars quote Kasimat as saying: "I have come to tell you that you are killing all intellectuals.
 I want to ask you with whom you intend to build Albania, with the tinsmiths or the shoemakers?"; to which Hoxha replied: "Stop reading the French Enlightenment, I advise you to read Marx and Lenin."

 On 19 February 1951, a small amount of dynamite (which was considered a bomb) was thrown in the yard of the Soviet Embassy in Tirana.
 Several dozen Albanians were arrested and after investigations, tortures of all kinds during 2–3 days, only 22 people were separated.
 Among them was Sabiha Kasimati, for whom the authorities never gave any explanation as to what connected her to this event.
 In fact, as was learned after the fall of communism, all the accused and executed were not given any kind of trial, no opportunity to defend themselves, and no appeal.
 On February 26, just one week after the incident, they were taken near the village of Mënik, on the banks of the Erzeni River and were shot.

 Mehmet Shehu, then Minister of Internal Affairs, was personally involved in the brief investigation of Kasimati.
 On March 5, the then Minister of Justice, Manol Konomi, was fired for disagreeing with the violation of legality and the fabrication of a trial that had not previously taken place for those 22 people already killed.

 Legacy

 Her work was published but not under her name.
 "Fishes of Albania" documented the fish of Albanian lakes, rivers and the seas and it was publicised under the name of the Russian scientist Anatoly Poliakov and two Albanian researchers in 1955.

 Kasimati is credited with creating the idea of an Albania's National Museum of Science.
-In October 2018 it was announced that the Albanian National Museum of Science would be named for and that an area of the museum would be set aside for her life story and sacrifice.
+In October 2018, it was announced that the Albanian National Museum of Science would be named for and that an area of the museum would be set aside for her life story and sacrifice.